-Operating the HomeLink® Universal Transmitter
+Operating the HomeLink® Universal Transceiver

-Once programmed, the HomeLink[®] Universal Transmitter can be used in place of hand-held transmitters.
-To operate, simply press the appropriate channel control on the transmitter (the red light will illuminate, indicating the signal is being transmitted).
+Once programmed, the HomeLink® Universal Transceiver can be used in place of hand-held transmitters.
+To operate, simply press and release the appropriate HomeLink® button (the red light will illuminate, indicating the signal is being transmitted).